 - Along with your Request form Master's Graduation, hand in the front page of your Master's Thesis.

-- Certification date in October-July? > Deadline at least 2 weeks prior to certification date.
+- Certification date in September-July? > Deadline at least 2 weeks prior to certification date.

 - All deadlines can be found in Step 1.

 - Send a digital copy of your Master's Thesis to firstname.lastname@example.org.

 - Certification date in August? > Deadline 14 July, 23.59 hrs